Head of the Lakes Jazz Festival

 You are here

-Born in Urbana Illinois and raised in Los Altos, California, Harrell studied music composition at Stanford University.
-After playing with Stan Kenton and Woody Herman, he moved to NY in the early 1970s to join the quintet of Horace Silver, with whom he made fivealbums.
-He's been based in NY since but is often on the road, performing to audiences world-wide.
+Born in Urbana, Illinois and raised in Los Altos, California, Harrell studied music composition at Stanford University.
+After playing with Stan Kenton and Woody Herman, he moved to New York in the early 1970s to join the quintet of Horace Silver, with whom he made five albums.
+He's been based in New York since but is often on the road, performing to audiences world-wide.
 His musical associations includethose with Sam Jones (with whom he co-led a big band in the late 70s), Bill Evans, Dizzy Gillespie, Phil Woods, Charlie Haden, ArtFarmer, Joe Lovano, Jane Monheit, Kathleen Battle, and Sheila Jordan, Philip Catherine, and Jim Hall.
 Over the course of his career, he's led his own trios, quartets, quintets, big bands, chamber orchestras and ensembles.

-PAUL MCKEE WITH UMD JAZZ I AND THE HEAD OF THE LAKES JAZZ FESTIVAL ALL STARS
+Also featuring: KENNI HOLMEN & UMD JAZZ I and the HEAD OF THE LAKES JAZZ FESTIVAL ALL STARS

-The Head of the Lakes Jazz Festival will also include:
+The Head of the Lakes Jazz Festival on Saturday, March 19th will include:

 *Performances by UMD Jazz Ensembles

-Non-competitive atmosphere.
-This positive, learning-oriented approach has become a hallmark of the Head of the Lakes Festival.
-No trophies or defeats, just jazz music, hard work, and fun!
+*Non-competitive atmosphere.
+This positive, learning-oriented approach has become a hallmark of the Head of the Lakes Jazz Festival.
+No trophies or defeats, just jazz music, hard work and fun!

 *Clinics.
 Numerous clinics will be given by the guest artists, UMD jazz faculty and by our adjudicators, all of whom are recognized leaders in their fields.